-Runoff calculations were performed to ensure that the sediment basins provided adequate volume for the proposed mine site while meeting a minimum requirement of 0.25 acre-feet for every acre of disturbed acre.
-The calculations for the basin volumes are included as a part of this Plan and summarized in the table below.
+The site will utilize an existing sediment pond from previous mining operations.
+Runoff calculations were performed to ensure that the sediment basin provides adequate volume for the proposed mine site while meeting a minimum requirement of 0.25 acre-feet for every acre of disturbed acre.
+The calculations for the basin volume is summarized in the table below.